Degrees of Hazard

 It has been commonplace for Class 4 laser promoters to claim that the high-power of their lasers enables deeper treatment (although most are now qualifying such claims in their written materials).
 The research however all concurs that wavelength, not power, is the key factor for depth of tissue penetration.

 Deepest penetration has consistently been shown to be achieved by light in the early 800nm near infra-red range which suffers less scattering and irrelevant absorption as it passes through the tissue.
 The 820nm wavelength has also been shown as a good 'all-rounder' with respect to stimulating response in a range of cell types, which is not the case for all wavelengths.
 An 820nm wavelength delivered by a Class 3B laser such as Omega's will penetrate deeper than a 980nm wavelength regardless of laser class.

-Research has also shown tertiary and systemic effects occurring distal to the site of primary absorption of photons and of course, for many applications, such as wound-healing through to most tendinopathies, deep tissue penetration is not an issue and care must be taken that relevant wavelengths are used and that the required energy is delivered slowly enough to have best effect.
+Research has also shown tertiary and systemic effects occurring distal to the site of primary absorption of photons and of course, for many applications, deep tissue penetration is not an issue and care must be taken that relevant wavelengths are used and that the required energy is delivered slowly enough to have best effect.